Good Logo vs Bad Logo Design & How it Can Affect Your Business

 What Constitutes a Bad Logo?

-When consumers are confused by your brand's offerings, cannot differentiate between your competitors, or experience negative or neutral feelings from your brand, you have a case of a bad logo.
+When consumers are confused by your brand's offerings, cannot differentiate between your competitors, or experience negative or neutral feelings about your brand, you have a case of a bad logo.

 Brand identity can make or break a business, which should be considered when designing your logo or rebranding with a new logo.